FEB 2, 2024

 You probably think I made a lot of money.
-Unfortunately, it made almost no difference to my overall portfolio.
+But it made almost no difference to my overall portfolio!

 I made the correct investment call.
 My timing was great.
-But my small position size kept me from profiting.
+But my small position kept me from benefitting.

-Here’s a practical example: if you have 5% of your assets in gold, and 50% in the S&P 500, then gold needs to rise 400% if the stock market falls 50% just to break even.
+Whatever you decide, the bottom line is that anything less than 5% won’t cut it.
+If you have 5% in gold and 50% in the S&P, for example, then gold needs to rise 400% if the stock market falls 50% just to break even (assuming gold rises as much as stocks fall).
 And keep in mind that bear markets actually last a lot longer than many investors realize.

 Remember what happened to me above: even though I had the right investment at the right time, my allocation was too small to make a difference.
-Don’t make the same mistake with your allocation to gold and silver.
+Don’t make the same mistake with your precious metals portfolio allocation.

-Gold and silver share many of the same characteristics.
-They are tangible assets you can hold in your hand… are portable and can be taken almost anywhere… and are highly liquid and can be sold almost anywhere in the world.
+Physical gold and silver share many of the same characteristics.
+They’re tangible assets you can hold in your hand… are portable… are highly liquid… and can be sold almost anywhere in the world.

 However, each has distinct advantages over the other.
 See how their differences might help you determine how much of each you want.

-Perhaps the most important factor to keep in mind is that silver is more volatile.
-Which means you stand to earn more profit in a precious metals bull market with it than gold, but lose more in a bear market.
+Perhaps the two biggest factors to keep in mind is that first, the silver price is more volatile.
+Which means you stand to earn more profit in a precious metals bull market than gold, but lose more in a bear market.

 And second, silver takes up a LOT more space.
 So if you plan to buy a lot, you’ll probably need to keep the bulk of it in a professional storage account.
 It’s just not practical, or safe, to keep a lot of silver in the house.